Updated September 2018

 Check out an arcade-themed bar

 Drinking and playing games go hand in hand.
 While the days of beer pong have likely come and gone, several Orlando bars allow you to sip adult beverages while indulging your inner child.
-BART is a small hole in the wall bar packed with vintage arcade games (think Pac-Man and Frogger), and local art lining the walls adds extra personality to the small but lively space.
-The drink menu features an impressive selection of craft beer and wine.
-Another local favorite, Joysticks Arcade Lounge & Retro Bar packs a punch with quirky decor, arcade games, air hockey, and signature cocktails.
+Joysticks Arcade Lounge & Retro Bar packs a punch with quirky decor, arcade games, air hockey, and signature cocktails.
+Other fun options include Player 1 Video Game Bar and The Cloak and Blaster, which has an upstairs video game lounge.

 Race around an indoor go-kart track